Scaling an Evidence-Based Instructional Coaching Program for Teachers

 The trial was difficult to implement.
 Due to the pandemic, the trial enrolled fewer teachers than planned, making the trial less sensitive to impacts.
 In addition, the program was not fully implemented, especially during the Delta and Omicron outbreaks, making the program less likely to have impacts.

-The September 2023 evaluation report documents implementation and shows that the program had a statistically significant impact only on one measured outcome: teachers' enthusiasm about teaching.
+The September 2023 evaluation report and the August 2024 addendum present findings from the evaluation.
+The program had a statistically significant impact only on one measured outcome: teachers' enthusiasm about teaching.
 That finding is the focus of the brief, Can a Teacher Professional Learning Program Reduce Teacher Burnout?

 Enthusiasm About Teaching